Vankata453/ZoneInternetGamesServer/README.md

 ## Connecting an Internet Game to a hosted Internet Games Server

+### On Windows XP/7

 1. Ensure you have access to a hosted [Internet Games Server](#internet-games-server), either on `localhost`, your local network or via the Internet.
 2. From the [latest release of this project](https://github.com/Vankata453/ZoneInternetGamesServer/releases), under "Assets", download the "Release" package for your architecture (x64 or x86).

+> [!NOTE]
+>
+> You must download the x86 package to get the Client DLL and Injector for Windows XP games.

 3. Extract the downloaded package, containing the [Internet Games Server](#internet-games-server), custom client DLL and injector.

 > [!NOTE]
 >
-> Ensure the custom client DLL (`InternetGamesClientDLL.dll`) and the injector (`DLLInjector.exe`) are in the same directory!
+> Ensure the custom client DLL (`InternetGamesClientDLL.dll` or `InternetGamesClientDLL_XP.dll`) and the injector (`DLLInjector.exe` or `DLLInjector_XP.exe`) are in the same directory!

-4. Start an Internet Game of your choice (preferably keep it on the initial info window).
+4. Start an Internet Game of your choice.
-5. Run `DLLInjector.exe` with a [target game argument](#command-line-arguments-dll-injector) and a dialog to type a host and port to an [Internet Games Server](#internet-games-server) should appear!
+5. Run the DLL Injector, supplying a [target game argument](#command-line-arguments-dll-injector) if using the variant for Windows 7 games (`DLLInjector.exe`).
+A dialog for you to enter a host and port to an [Internet Games Server](#internet-games-server) should appear!

 > [!WARNING]
 >
-> `DLLInjector.exe` is likely to be flagged by antivirus software as a threat, namely Win32/DefenseEvasion.A!ml.
+> `DLLInjector.exe` is likely to be flagged by antivirus software as a threat.
 That is normal, since DLL Injecting is behaviour
 > commonly used in malware to inject malicious code into other processes.
 >
-> DLL injecting, however, is required for preparing the Internet Games to connect to a custom server.
-Make sure you add `DLLInjector.exe` as an exception in your antivirus software!
+> DLL injecting, however, is required for preparing the Windows 7 Internet Games to connect to a custom server.
+> Make sure you add `DLLInjector.exe` as an exception in your antivirus software!

 > [!TIP]
 >
 > You can create a shortcut to `DLLInjector.exe` with a [target game argument](#command-line-arguments-dll-injector) for ease!

+### On Windows ME

+No supported DLL Injector or Client DLL are available for Windows ME.

+I could not get modifications to the `hosts` file to work on ME.
+Thus, as an alternative, you can patch the game executables and `CMNCLIM.DLL` (which specifies the port).

+Use the VBScript patcher for Windows ME (`InternetGamesPatcher_ME.vbs`) which is included in every build package of this project.
+Upon running it, you will be prompted to enter both a target host and port in separate dialogs.
+You can leave either one empty or press "Cancel" to not patch host/port.

+> [!NOTE]
+>
+> Patching the game executables comes with the drawback of a restricted host name length to 44 characters.

+The patcher creates .bak copies of the original game executables and `CMNCLIM.DLL`, so that if anything goes wrong, you can easily restore them.

 ## Includes

-This repository includes, or will include, the following:
+This repository includes the following:

 ### Internet Games Server